project-chip/connectedhomeip/docs/silabs/thread/RCP.md

 ## Step 2: Flash the RCP

-Once you get the RCP image, either by downloading a prebuilt image or building the image file from the repo, you can flash it onto your device.
+Once you get the RCP image, either by downloading a prebuilt image or building the image file, you can flash it onto your device.
 This is done directly from your laptop and not through the Raspberry Pi, so make sure that the device is connected directly over USB to your laptop.
 See [How to Flash a Silicon Labs Device](../general/FLASH_SILABS_DEVICE.md) for more information.